akurdiii/Wevo/developer/api/external_api.rst

 ``ir.model.fields``
 ~~~~~~~~~~~~~~~~~~~

-Provides information about the fields of Odoo models and allows adding
+Provides information about the fields of Wevo models and allows adding
 custom fields without using Python code.

 ``model_id``
-    :class:`~odoo.fields.Many2one` to
+    :class:`~wevo.fields.Many2one` to
     :ref:`reference/webservice/inspection/models` to which the field belongs
 ``name``
     the field's technical name (used in ``read`` or ``write``)